hernanmd/web/doc/BioSmalltalk-1.0.md

 - A "Scoring Scheme", specified as a **Matrix**.
 The simplest scoring scheme is the Identity Matrix, but others can be used, for example the EMBOSS DNA scoring matrix.
 Other extended matrix is used when sequences contain ambiguity codes, or using proteins.
 - A "Threshold" or "cut-off score".

-When plotting mummer output, it is necessary to use the lengths of the input sequences to set the plot ranges, otherwise the plot will be automatically scaled around the minimum and maximum data points.
-Additionally, any character or symbol that does not belong to the [a-zA-Z] set is ignored.
+When plotting mummer output, it is necessary to use the lengths of the input sequences to set the plot ranges, otherwise the plot will be automatically scaled around the minimum and maximum data points

+Any character or symbol that does not belong to the [a-zA-Z] set is ignored.

 *Drawing a 2D DotPlot with two random sequences*